Kotetsu0000/VitLib/README.md

 # VitLib

-VitLib is a Python library for image processing, designed specifically for tasks like nuclear and membrane segmentation.
-It provides efficient implementations of algorithms like Narrowing With Guidance (NWG) for thinning and small area reduction, along with evaluation metrics for segmentation results.
-The library offers both Cython and pure Python implementations for flexibility and performance.
+VitLib is a Python library that supports image processing for evaluating cell nuclei and cell membranes, as well as data augmentation and other functions to assist experiments.
+It provides efficient implementations of algorithms such as Narrowing With Guidance (NWG) for thinning, along with evaluation metrics for segmentation results.
+The library offers implementations in both Cython and pure Python for flexibility.

 ## Installation